quaderno/quaderno-api/source/includes/_receipts.md

 - `paid` (default state)
 - `invoiced` (final state reached when the receipt is invoiced and *cannot be undone*)

-You can set the receipt state by passing the `state` attribute.

 ## Retrieve: Get and filter all receipts

 > `GET /receipts.json`